MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

 some commands that can act as filters:

 - `Select-Object`.
 It's a very versatile command that helps you pick out specific properties from one or more objects.
-Additionally by using it's parameters you can limit the response you get back.
+Additionally, using it's parameters you can limit the response you get back.
   Here's an example of `Select-Object` being used to ask for a limited number of records:

    ```powershell
    Get-Command | Select-Object -First 3